 An honors project represents an extraordinary commitment to exploration of a topic or problem in your area of study outside the parameters of regular classwork.
 Typically, an honors project is a year-long research or substantial creative work that culminates with a critical review by faculty in the area study as well as by faculty from across the College.
 This page outlines the steps in the process of completing an honors project.

 Students with an overall grade point average of at least 3.20 and a serious interest in sustained work on a topic or problem in their area of study should consider developing a proposal for an honors project.
-By the end of the spring term of junior year, students should approach a faculty member with ideas for a project and to request that that faculty member act as director of the project.
-With the faculty director, the student should develop a reading list or a plan for other salient work on the project for over the summer.
+At least six months before the anticipated completion date, students should approach a faculty member with ideas for a project and to request that that faculty member act as director of the project.
+With the faculty director, the student should develop a reading list or a plan for other salient work on the project.
 The student and director should also consult with the Chair or Program Director in the area of study to ascertain what constitutes honors-level work in that area of study.

-By the first Monday in October, the student should file the Intent to Complete an Honors Project form with the Academic Status Committee (ASC).
-This form includes the following: (1) a 500-word description of the proposed or in-progress project; (2) names and signatures of the faculty members willing to serve on the project’s Honors Review Committee; and (3) the signature of the Chair or Program Director in the area of study.
+By the last Monday in October, or the last Monday in March for completion in the following fall, the student should file the Intent to Complete an Honors Project form with the Academic Status Committee (ASC).
+This form includes the following: (1) a 250-word description of the proposed or in-progress project; (2) names and signatures of the faculty members willing to serve on the project’s Honors Review Committee; and (3) the signature of the Chair or Program Director in the area of study.
 If the project is based on work done for a capstone or other course, the student must demonstrate how the honors project would significantly advance the work beyond what was completed or will be completed for that course.
-Guidelines for writing the 500-word description may be found in the FAQ under “Forms and Resources.”
+Guidelines for writing the 250-word description may be found in the FAQ.

 The Honors Review Committee is chaired by the faculty director of the student’s project and must include at least one other faculty member in the area of study.
 Each area of study may have its own more detailed requirements for the composition of an Honors Review Committee.
 This committee is charged with determining the honors-worthiness of the project by whatever standard is appropriate in that area of study.
 Students interested in pursuing honors in an area of study are encouraged to discuss that area’s standards of honors-worthiness with their advisor or department chair or program director early in the process.